tylerharriott/100-days-of-code/README.md

 ---
 ### Day 26: July 1, 2019

 **Today's Progress**: I am continuing to learn more about how document.querySelector method works.
-In addition, I am learning to read input typevalue from HTML codeand better expressit in Javscritp code.
+In addition, I am learning to read input typevalue from HTML codeand better expressit in Javscritpt code.

 **Thoughts:** I have stopped coding for some time.
 I have statrted to do more Java work at my job (UPS).
 I have a project I want to accomplish on schedule, so mostof my energy is spent learning Java and different automation tools from the industry.
 However, I have decided to go back to Javascript when I have some freetime to keep my skills sharp.
 Ofcourse in the end, I want to land a solid back-end developerjob.